 Moses Chikwanda was shot in the leg by his boss, the owner of a pig farm.
-Moses has to this day not gotten justice: the farmer remains free and Moses never received any compensation.
+Moses has to this day not gotten justice: the farmer remains free, and Moses never received any compensation.
 He is left with a leg that is sore and swells up every time he stands for more than a few minutes.
-This means he finds it difficult to find work.
+This means he finds it challenging to find work.
 This is his story.

 Roy fled Uganda after he was assaulted and blackmailed for being gay.
 Homosexuality is illegal in Uganda, punishable by up to 14 years in prison.
-Seven men broke into his apartment one day with machetes and a video camera, threatening to expose him to the police with their ‘evidence’ that he was gay – if he did not empty his back account for them.
+Seven men broke into his apartment one day with machetes and a video camera, threatening to expose him to the police with their ‘evidence’ that he was gay – if he did not empty his bank account for them.
 This is his story.

 For the project “My Home, My Body and My Dreams,” PASSOP collected reflections by LGBTQI Refugees in South Africa.
 You can read about their stories of persecution, their arrival in South Africa and their dreams in our online publication.
 For a hard copy, please contact the office.